Community Solar Background

-The Lansing Board of Water & Light, City of East Lansing, City of Lansing and Michigan Energy Options are partnering to provide Lansing Board of Water & Light electric customers the opportunity to support solar power without installing panels on their property.
-Other project partners include Patriot Solar Group, a solar developer, manufacturer, and contractor; Rich Vander Veen, Mackinaw Power, LLC and David Gard Consulting, LLC.
+The Lansing Board of Water & Light, City of East Lansing, Michigan Energy Options‘ LLC called Community Energy Options, and Pivot Energy are partnering to provide Lansing Board of Water & Light electric customers the opportunity to support solar power without installing panels on their property.

 How does it work?

 A community solar park will be developed in a location optimally positioned for solar exposure: at Burcham Park in East Lansing.
-The park is slated to produce up to 300 kilowatts of renewable energy each, which translates into 1,000 300-watt solar panels.
+The park is slated to produce over 315 kilowatts of renewable energy, which translates into 1,000 315-watt equivalent solar panels.